sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 The degin of equivalence partitioning tests, and boundary test analysis, starts from the analysys of the requirement and specifications of the system.

-### DECISION TESTING and STATE TRANSITION TESTING:
+#### STATES and TRANSITION TESTING:
 When the system under test has to behave according to state machines or transition systems, or other similar logical or sequencial behaviors, decision tables are a good option to check that the system complies with its expected behavior.
 So the decision tables, specifie the triggering condition or actions that imply a state change, then all the combination of this action or events are tested.
 This methodolgy, often is combined, with others as: **code coverage** and **decision coverage** (these are described later in the text).

-### USER-CASE TESTS:
+#### USER-CASE TESTS:
 A test that mimics a real user scenario, is kwnow as user case test.
 A user-case test, aims to emulate the interaction, and common action and situations of the system under test and a normal user.
 User-case tests, check the data-flow and the process-flow, and how the system is likely to work.

 User-cases test are specially useful to discover integration and sytem defect, because they exercice the behavior of the overall system.
 Also they are commonly used for acceptance tests by stackholders of the project.

 The design of the user-case test, starts **from gathering information from the stackhoders or final user**, of the expected common user interactions with the system under design.

 #### SIL: Software in the Loop
-   The software is tested against a model, that model reflets the requirements and specifications.
-Is a methodology based on simulation.
+   The software is tested against a model, that model reflects the requirements, specifications and expected behavior of the system.
+Is a method based on simulation.
 This method is best used at integration or system level, because with the models (logical, mathematic or physic ...) we can simulate the rest of the modules, or system elements, which makes the testing somehow easier and faster.
 Of course the models must be accurate, otherwise, false positives or negatives can be obtained in the test results.

 #### HIL: Hardware in the Loop
   The hardware under test is tested, but the remain of the system or signals, or elements external to that hardware can be simulated, according to fitting models of elements.
 The advantage is that only the harware we are interest it is needed and the other elements of the system don't need to physically be in the test lab/facility.

   This is a simulation methodology, and best used at integration and system level.
 As with all the simulation methodologies the model must be significative enought.
 At the hardware level, it represents, signal propierties, response and reaction times, ...

-  In both previous simulation techniques the model used, must be such that it can reproduce accuratly all the significant and relevant behaviours of the system.
+  In both previous simulation techniques, a system model is used, so it must be such that it can reproduce accurately all the significant and relevant behaviours of the system.

-### WHITE-BOX TECHINIQUES:
+### WHITE-BOX TECHNIQUES:

+White-box techniques are those that require the kwnoledge of the inner workings of the system under test.

+For software the most common are:
+ - Statement testing and statement coverage
+ - Decision testing and decision coverage

+#### STATEMENT COVERAGE:
+Is the evaluation of the percentage of all statemenst (lines of code) which have been exercised by the testing.
+Usually test are designed so different code blocks can be executed, so the test suits will aim to cover and exercite as much code as possible.
+The account of the code executed is done by code instrumentation by means of auxiliar libraries.

+#### DECISION TESTING and COVERAGE:
+This test accounts the percentage over all of different branchs exercised in the code execution (at the control flow structures: if, else, for, while ...).
+Tests are desiged, so different conditions are met at the different branch evaluation points.
+The aim is to account for as much program possible flows as possible.

+**NOTE**: A 100% decision coverage implies a 100% code coverage, but the other way around is not true: a 100% does not guarantee a 100% decision coverage.

+### EXPERIENCED BASED TECHNIQUES:

-## Test process steps and activities.
+## TEST PROCESS STEPS and ACTIVITIES

 At the testing context, the first action to do, is to define the **Test Plan** for that, several key points have to be defined: